Skip to content

 }

-Note, that Tact’s auto-layout algorithm is greedy.
-For example, struct Adventure occupies very little space, and it won’t be stored as a reference Cell, but will be provided directly as a Slice.
+Note that Tact’s auto-layout algorithm is greedy.
+For example, struct Adventure occupies very little space and will not be stored as a reference Cell.
+Instead, it will be provided directly as a Slice.

-By using Structs and Messages over manual Cell composition and parsing, those details would be simplified away and won’t cause any hassle when the optimized layout changes.
+By using Structs and Messages instead of manual Cell composition and parsing, those details will be simplified away and will not cause any hassle when the optimized layout changes.

 Check if empty